The *-Edge-Reinforced Random Walk: Introduction

-Variable-order Markov chains provide a useful, parsimonious alternative to a higher-order Markov model.
+Bacallado also introduces in \cite{bacallado2} priors on the variable-order Markov chains, again through a particular case of \sERRW, which provide a useful, parsimonious alternative to a higher-order Markov model.
 Consider a random walk $(X_n)_{n\in\mathbb N}$ on the de Bruijn graph; we say it is of variable-order with context set $\mathcal C\subseteq S\cup S^2\cup\dots\cup S^k$, if for each $(i_1,\dots,i_\ell)\in\mathcal C$, the transition probabilities out of $x$ and $y$ are the same whenever $x$ and $y$ both end in $(i_1,\dots,i_\ell)$.
 Bacallado \cite{bacallado2} shows that if $(X_n)_{n\in\mathbb N}$ is reversible in the higher-order sense, then $x\in \mathcal C$ implies that $x^*\in \mathcal C$ and any $y$ which has $x$ as a prefix is also in $\mathcal C$.
 This fact is used to define a prior with full support on the space of variable-order, reversible Markov chains with a specific context set.
-The prior shares many of the computational advantages of the ERRW prior of Diaconis and Rolles.
+The prior shares many of the computational advantages of the ERRW prior of Diaconis and Rolles \cite{diaconis-rolles}.

 Another example of $\star$-ERRW is the reinforced random walk with amnesia of \cite{bacallado2016bayesian}, which defines a prior for reversible processes with long memory.
-A random walk with amnesia is a random walk on the graph $G=(V,E)$ defined by $V=S\cup S^2\cup\dots S^k$ with edges from $(i_1,\dots,i_m)\in V$ leading to $(i_2,\dots,i_m)$, if $m>1$, as well as to $(i_1,\dots,i_m,j)$ for each $j\in V$, if $m<k$.
+A random walk with amnesia is a random walk on the graph $\ggg=(V,E)$ defined by $V=S\cup S^2\cup\dots S^k$ with edges from $(i_1,\dots,i_m)\in V$ leading to $(i_2,\dots,i_m)$, if $m>1$, as well as to $(i_1,\dots,i_m,j)$ for each $j\in V$, if $m<k$.
 The first class of edge ``forgets'' the most distant element in $S$ in the history, while the latter appends a new element of $S$ to the history.
-A $\star$-ERRW on this graph defines a mixture of random walks with amnesia, which can be used in a Bayesian analysis to learn a context-dependent, stochastic length of memory under the assumption of reversibility, avoiding the need to specify a context set a priori.
-Incidentally, the prior for variable-order, reversible Markov chains in \cite{bacallado2} emerges from a special case of this reinforced random walk with amnesia.
-Namely, given a context set $\mathcal C$, we need only choose initial weights $\alpha$ which disallow transitions of the form $(i_1,\dots,i_\ell)\to(i_1,\dots,i_{\ell+1})$ whenever there is a context $x\in \mathcal C$ of length smaller than $\ell$ such that $(i_1,\dots,i_\ell)$ ends in $x$.
+A $\star$-ERRW on this graph defines a mixture of random walks with amnesia, which can be used in a Bayesian analysis to learn a context-dependent, stochastic length of memory under the assumption of reversibility, avoiding the need to specify a context set a priori. }